CharleneHu-42/HuggingFace-test/benchmarks/text-generation/README.md

 	--build-arg no_proxy=${no_proxy}
 ```

-Then start the TGI server
+Then launch the TGI server
 ```bash
 model=meta-llama/Llama-2-7b-hf
 volume=/workspace1/huggingface/hub